Neapolitan Graffe, traditional recipe and Bimby

 Steps

-• Bring the butter to room temperature.
+• Leave the butter at room temperature.

 Now drain the potatoes and mash them with a potato masher while they are very hot, then add the butter and mix until it melts